bartoszOlewinski/bartoszOlewinski/README.md

 - 👋 Hi, I’m @bartoszOlewinski
 - 👀 I’m interested in backend software development, ANNs and game development
-- 🌱 I’m currently learning about various ML classifiers and Kotlin
+- 🌱 I’m currently learning Weka and Kotlin
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me bartosz.olewinski@gmail.com
+- 📫 How to reach me - mail me at bartosz.olewinski@gmail.com

 <!---
 bartoszOlewinski/bartoszOlewinski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.